wutsi/wutsi.github.io/learnings/2020/05/facebook-campain-01/README.md

 - No login via Google One-Tap popup that show up in the story reader

 # Oportunities
-- When user finish reading an article, recommend him what to read next.
+- We should recommend to reader what to read next, after they completed reading an article.
+- Next test, run a campain Twitter vs Facebook to see which one performs best.
 - Force user to login before reading articles, so that we can collect their email to send them article via email